XACCNUS/User-Guide/index.md

 ### Registration
 For researchers outside NUS, please request access through [Xilinx University Program](https://www.xilinx.com/support/university/XUP-XACC.html).

-For researchers at NUS, please apply through the following link: [NUS XACC Account Registration](https://forms.gle/fvfPgJypd1sSWzHm8).
+For researchers at NUS, please apply through the following link: [NUS HACC Account Registration](https://forms.gle/fvfPgJypd1sSWzHm8).

 The guest account expires after __one year__ or there is no login event within __two months__.
 You will get a notification from NUS of this event one month in advance.
 If you plan to keep using the resources, please follow the instruction in the notification mail.